luisdiazhr/Continuous-Control/Report.md

 # Report: DDPG for Continuous Control

+In this project the DDPG algorithm is implemented to solve the Reacher environment (Twenty agents version).
+To accomplish the goal, I made a few adjustments to the original DDPG algorithm.
+In order to get the twenty agents trained, I made a single replay buffer share across all the agents.
+Instead of having twenty actor-critic networks, I send the twenty states corresponding to the twenty ages to a single actor-critic agent.
+This gets me twenty actions that I pass to the environment and so on.
+As a result, I get twenty rewards that I use to calculate the average score per episode.

-## 1. Model
+## 1. Architectures
-In this project the DDPG algorithm is implemented to solve the Reacher environment.
+After trying the original architectures and not getting a good result, I decided to change the number of hidden units on both models (actor and critic).
 The Actor is represented by a neural network composed by:

-- Fully connected layer 1: with input = 33 (state spaces) and output = 128
+- Fully connected layer 1: with input = 33 (state spaces) and output = 256
-- Fully connected layer 2: with input = 128 and output = 128
+- Fully connected layer 2: with input = 256 and output = 256
-- Fully connected layer 3: with input = 128 and output = 4 (for each of the 4 actions)
+- Fully connected layer 3: with input = 256 and output = 4 (for each of the 4 actions)

 In the other hand, the Critic neural network is composed by:

-- Fully connected layer 1: with input = 33 (state spaces) and output = 128
+- Fully connected layer 1: with input = 33 (state spaces) and output = 256
-- Fully connected layer 2: with input = 128 (states and actions) and output = 128
+- Fully connected layer 2: with input = 256 (states and actions) and output = 256
-- Fully connected layer 3: with input = 128 and output = 1 (maps states and actions to Q-values)
+- Fully connected layer 3: with input = 256 and output = 1 (maps states and actions to Q-values)

+## 2. Improvements
-Introducing batch normalization layers for the hidden layers was a determinant factor to get some valuable results in this project.
-Without it, the algorithm would be oscillating at average score of 4 after 300 episodes, which it clearly was not a good signal of good training.
-Another factor was the implementation of the gradient cliping method when updating the critic.
+Introducing batch normalization layers for the hidden layers was a determinant factor to get some progress.
+It looks like the agent learnt faster than before.
+Another key factor to succeed was the implementation of the gradient cliping method when updating the critic.

 ## 3. Hyperparameters

 Experimentation showed that learning rates had impact on the training progress.
+I adjusted the original learning rates.
+The previous ones were LR_Actor = 1e-3, LR_Critic = 1e-4.
+The new parameters are shown below:

 | Parameter              | Value    |
 | -----------------------|:--------:|